Irvan-Wijaya/Quick_TodoApp/README.md

 # Quick - Simple Todo App ✓

-"Quick is a simple iOS application built using SwiftUI, UserDefautls, and MVVM architecture.
+Quick is a simple iOS application built using SwiftUI, UserDefautls, and MVVM architecture.
 This project is made to understand the basic concepts of iOS development.